Lord's Day: Early church

-Describes the blessings of keeping the Sabbath as a delight.

-It emphasizes the importance of refraining from worldly pursuits and focusing on spiritual activities.

-While some denominations observe Sunday as a day of worship, the biblical basis for the seventh-day Sabbath remains clear.
-It is a day set apart for rest, worship, and spiritual renewal.

 The 1st-century or 2nd-century Epistle of Barnabas or Pseudo-Barnabas on stated "Sabbaths of the present age" were abolished in favor of one millennial seventh-day Sabbath that ushers in the "eighth day" and commencement of a new world.
 Accordingly, the eighth-day assembly (Saturday night or Sunday morning) marks both the resurrection and the new creation.
 Thus first-day observance was a common regional practice at that time.

 By the mid-2nd century, Justin Martyr wrote in his apologies about the cessation of Sabbath observance and the celebration of the first (or eighth) day of the week (not as a day of rest, but as a day for gathering to worship): "We all gather on the day of the sun" (τῇ τοῦ ῾Ηλίου λεγομένη ἡμέρᾳ, recalling both the creation of light and the resurrection).
 He argued that Sabbath was not kept before Moses, and was only instituted as a sign to Israel and a temporary measure because of Israel's sinfulness, no longer needed after Christ came without sin.
 He also seems to draw a typological link between the Israelite practice of circumcision on the eighth day, and the resurrection of Jesus on the "eighth day."
 Baptism, having been prefigured by circumcision, represents a participation in the 'new birth' of Christ which takes place at the resurrection.

 But the Gentiles, who have believed on Him, and have repented of the sins which they have committed, they shall receive the inheritance along with the patriarchs and the prophets, and the just men who are descended from Jacob, even although they neither keep the Sabbath, nor are circumcised, nor observe the feasts.